nefarius/ViGEm.github.io/docs/research/Virtual-VID-PID-used-by-NSS.md

-# Virtual Vendor and Product IDs used by NSS drivers
+# Vendor and Product IDs used by NSS drivers

 ## VID `0x7331`